James Gibson (seaman): Lost Estate

 With the sudden death of both parents, Mary Duesbury Gibson was left an orphan.
 The court assigned Samuel Butler as executor of the estate, but he was "corrupt and fraudulent" and the only part of her father's estate and landholdings that remained when she became an adult was the land in Maine.
 The Estate Papers filed by Samuel Butler valued James' estate at 140 pounds, with the Beacon Hill mansion being worth 100 pounds, and does not list any other property in Boston, in Jamaica, or in what is now Maine.
 It described the estate as insolvent, as debts were valued at more than 200 pounds.
 She married Caleb Hayden in 1756 at age 18, but he died soon after.
 Five years later, she married Nehemiah Blanchard, a descendant of John Alden.
+Following their marriage, the family's ongoing struggle to protect and claim the remnants of the inheritance culminated in the colonial court case Blanchard v.
+Denny, which explicitly documented the contested management and final dispersal of the remaining Gibson properties.
 In 1767, Nehemiah traveled to Maine to view the property she inherited from her father and drowned in the Kennebec River.
 About the same time, Parliament published a notice in Boston for the heirs of the James Gibson estate regarding the payment due.
 Mary contracted the services of an attorney to travel to London to collect the sum.
 He eloped and was never heard from again by Mary or her descendants.
 With her father's estate now lost to her, she gave up any further efforts to claim lost property.